DataDog/integrations-extras/blink/README.md

 ## Overview

-[Blink][1] is a low-code/no-code (LNCN) platform that enables automated incident response, cloud-native operations, and security operations workflows.
+[Blink][1] is a low-code/no-code (LCNC) platform that enables automated incident response, cloud-native operations, and security operations workflows.
 Blink transforms manual tasks into interactive automations backed by the security and reliability of a cloud-native platform.
 Every script or ticket becomes a fully-managed automation.

 The user interface and [automation library][2] come with over 5,000 cloud-native workflows that make it easy to create new automations.
 Blink helps you achieve better cloud efficiency and more competitive SLA's, with fewer operational bottlenecks.

 This out-of-the-box integration enables you to:

-- Trigger event-based Blink automations using Datadog incidents
+- Trigger event-based Blink automations using Datadog incidents.
-- Create and update Datadog incidents automatically from within Blink
+- Create and update Datadog incidents automatically from within Blink.
-- View incidents or events from the Datadog Events Explorer in Blink
+- View incidents or events from the Datadog Events Explorer in Blink.
-- Automatically enrich and remediate Datadog incidents using Blink automations
+- Automatically enrich and remediate Datadog incidents using Blink automations.

 For more information about Blink, see the [Blink documentation][3].